 The fields around Metro Vancouver and in the Fraser Valley are prime berry-growing land; grab a bucket, head to the farm, and pick your bounty yourself.
 You’ll find U-pick farms in Surrey, Langley, and other areas, and a day out makes for a fun family experience.

 Nothing says summer in BC like biting into a luscious peach and letting the juices dribble down your bare arm.
 Head to the Okanagan for stone fruit (fruit with a pit at the centre), where orchards produce the bounty you’ll see at roadside stands.

-The Penticton Peach Festival, which takes place in August, has been celebrating the harvest for 70 years.
-The fun includes a cook-off, peach-bin races, and a square-dance festival.
+The Penticton Peach Festival, which takes place in August, has been celebrating the harvest for more than 70 years.
+The fun includes a sandcastle competition, peach-bin races, and a square-dance festival.
 Over in the Kootenays, the Creston Valley is also a splendid place to find stone fruit; ripening dates vary.
 Cherry pie or plum torte, anyone?

 Blackberries grow wild around BC, and you’ll find bushes even in urban areas, such as parks and back alleys in Vancouver.
 Many locals have a secret, favourite place to pick.